StaciaHoov/blocitoff/README.md

 # Blocitoff

 ## Summary
-Blocitoff is a self-destructing To-Do list application created with Ruby on Rails.
+Blocitoff is a self-destructing To-Do list application created on Ruby on Rails.
 I made it with the help of a mentor through the Bloc FullStack Web Development Apprenticeship.

 ## Features
+Uses custom rake tasks to delete expired to-do items (older than 7 days)
 Users can -
 * sign up for a free account and view their profile page.
 * create multiple TO-DO items, then mark them as completed and have them deleted without page reload.
-* can view how many days remain before a to-do item is automatically deleted Uses custom rake tasks to delete expired to-do items (older than 7 days)
+* can view how many days remain before a to-do item is automatically deleted.

 ## Technologies